meganschultepdx/HairSalon/README.md

 # Hair Salon

-#### C# Application that uses a Database, 5-10-2019
+#### C# Application that uses a Database, 5-17-2019

 #### By Megan Schulte

 ## Description

-This web applicaton will allow the user to enter employees and their clients into a database that will keep track of them.
-It will also allow the user to retrieve, edit and delete this information from the database.
-The targeted user is the owner/manager of a fictional hair salon.
+This web applicaton will allow the the owner/employee to enter new stylists, their specialties and their clients into a database that will keep track of them.
+It will also allow the owner/employee to retrieve, edit and delete this information from the database.
+It is also built so that a potential client can view the specialties offered by the salon and specifically see which stylist provides the service; as well as an about page for the salon.
+I need to move things around a bit so that the customer cannot add to/edit the specialties.

 ## Setup/Installation Requirements